Neurons and Glial Cells

 There are four types of glial cells:

 Oligodendrocytes (also called oligodendroglia) have only one job, but they do it well.
 They form myelin sheaths which insulate nerve axons that must send information over long distances.
-For technical reasons we’ll discuss in Unit 13, the myelin sheath must have gaps every few hundred micrometers.
+In order to ensure propagation of the action potential, the myelin sheath must have gaps every few hundred micrometers.
 These gaps are called the nodes of Ranvier.

 Microglia are the brain’s equivalent of macrophages.
 The brain is termed an “immunologically privileged site”, so no immune cells can pass the BBB.
 Only microglia are normally allowed to carry out immune functions in the brain.

 Ependymal cells, along with the border-forming astrocytes, make up a single layer of border cells lining the ventricles.
 These open spaces in the brain are filled with cerebrospinal fluid (CSF), which bathes, floats, and cushions the brain.
 CSF circulates continuously, being made by a specific tissue in special locations, traveling through the chambers of the brain and spinal cord, and finally being absorbed into veins at another location.
 Accordingly, ependymal cells have cilia that continuously “row” CSF through the ventricular system.
-Again, the function of ependymal cells and the fluid they produce will be discussed in Objective 8.
+You will find more about cerebrospinal fluid here.

 The CNS has immune privilege and ventricles.
 The PNS lacks both of these features, so the glial cell types carrying these two functions (microglia and ependymal cells, respectively) are absent in the PNS.